 And then on to criticism.
 It’s important for us, as writers, to be criticized because we’re all liars, and criticism is the only way to get decent product quality out of us.
 Unfortunately, we tend to hate the thing that we need the most.
 So David, Dan, and Mary discuss how to reconcile these two competing points, and how to seek criticism (and lots of other stuff, including how to learn by re-typing something.)

 Audiobook Pick-of-the-Week: Startide Rising, by David Brin, narrated by George Wilson

 Writing Prompt: What if dreams became so much more vivid that when you woke up, for a full hour you didn't know whether you were still dreaming or not?

 This episode of Writing Excuses has been brought to you by Audible.

 Get an audiobook of your choice, free, with a 30-day trial.
 After the trial, your paid membership will begin at $14.95 per month.
 With your membership, you will receive one credit every month, good for any audiobook on Audible.

-This entry was posted on Sunday, March 4th, 2012 at 7:45 pm and is filed under Criticism, Education, Season 7.
+This entry was posted on Sunday, March 4th, 2012 at 7:45 pm and is filed under Career and Lifestyle, Season 7, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.